websocket-rails/websocket-rails/README.md

 ## Development

-This gem is created and maintained by Dan Knox under the MIT License.
+This gem is created and maintained by Dan Knox and Kyle Whalen under the MIT License.

-Brought to you by
+Brought to you by:

 Three Dot Loft LLC